songweizhi/MetaCHIP/README.md

 1. [**GTDB-Tk**](https://github.com/Ecogenomics/GTDBTk) is recommended for taxonomic classification of input genomes.
 GTDB-Tk with produce two files ([prefix].bac120.summary.tsv and [prefix].ar122.summary.tsv) containing the classification results if you have both bacterial and archaeal genomes included in your queries.
 You need to combine the two files into one and feed it as an input for MetaCHIP.
+Please note that file extension (e.g. fa, fasta) of the input genomes should **NOT** be included in the taxonomy or grouping file.

 1. Options for argument '-r' for PI and BP modules can be any combinations of d (domain), p (phylum), c (class), o (order), f (family) and g (genus).